Who pays when it comes to damage from renters?

 While not mandatory, tenant insurance will usually protect your personal belongings in case of theft, fire, or other damage.
 It also gives you liability coverage — if you unintentionally damage your rental unit or if someone is injured while visiting your home.

-“A tenants’ insurance policy doesn’t provide coverage for the building, or any detached private structures owned by the landlord,” explains Jeff Logan, sales solution specialist at Mitch Insurance.
+“A tenants’ insurance policy doesn’t provide coverage for the building, or any detached private structures owned by the landlord,” explains Jeff Logan, sales operations and technology manager at Mitch Insurance.
 “However, it does include coverage for tenant improvements, such as light fixtures, upgraded paint, flooring and more.”

 Personal liability coverage protects against damages caused by tenant negligence.
 For example, if a bathtub is left running and overflows, you can file a claim for damages.